clara-not-claire/cs184-final-proj/final.md

 As a result of our refraction implementation, our refraction model only works for interfaces between media where one of the media is air.
 This is because our `eta` variable in the implementation is either `ior / 1` or `1 / ior`, and we used 1 to assume that one of the media had an index of refraction of 1, i.e. one of the media was air.
 We were getting bugs when we tried to make boundaries between media like glass and water or water and oil - we would get strange artifacts and black splotches where we had these boundaries.
 Our fix for this was to insert a small gap of air between these media, and this was able to get rid of the artifacts.

-TODO: blender and collada challenges

 One lesson we learned is that it's sometimes easier to modify the .dae file directly than do everything in Blender.
-Some small things inlcuded changing the color of the water or repositioning the bunny/our scene to be more directly under the overhead area light to make some of our images better.
+Creating a scene and importing that scene proved difficult with lighting, positions of the objects, and many more.
+We ended up merging the background from the CBbunny file and adding in the objects we created in blender in the dae file directly.
+Some small things that were easier to do in blender were included changing the color of the water or repositioning the bunny/our scene to be more directly under the overhead area light to make some of our images better.
 Thus, it helped to learn how the position matrix worked and modify that directly, rather than moving everything in Blender and reimporting per minor change.
+It was frusterating that we could not see the specific issues with the dae files when we can't render the file, but we realzied that commenting out the node-id portion of the files helped because you could then see the specific object that was failing.

 ## Results
 <!-- Your final images, animations, video of your system (whichever is relevant).
 You can include results that you think show off what you built but that you did not have time to go over on presentation day. -->